nextpyp/pyp/docs/workshop/dhvi_day4.rst

   * How to pre-process tilt-series on-the-fly (frame alignment, tilt-series alignment, CTF estimation, and tomogram reconstruction)

   * How to pick and segment virions, and pick particles during data collection

+  * How to perform 2D projection classification to understand sample quality during data collection

   * How to Restart, Clear, Copy or Delete sessions